uktrade/data-store-service/README.md

 # Data Store Service

-The Data Store Service stores takes data from
+The Data Store Service stores and exposes data.
+It takes data from

 - A variety of external sources that expose data via HTTP
 - CSV upload through a web interface